ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 ### Database Integration

-To maintain a historical record of puppy availability (and build my case for that perfect fourth dog), I implement Google BigQuery integration:
+To maintain a historical record of puppy availability (and build my case for that perfect fourth dog), I implement Google BigQuery integration.
+The authentication process is handled in the [authenticate.R](https://github.com/ChrisPachulski/the-pet-shop-easton/blob/main/R/authenticate.R) script:

 ```r
 con = authenticate_bq_and_google()